Research Ethics Review Bodies – Sample Guidelines

 c) The researcher must provide any additional details and answers to concerns of the research ethics review body.

 d) Exceptions may be made, if there is an approved justification from the research ethics review body.
 For instance, to submit research proposals to donors before the ethical review (if this is necessary according to the researchers), but the research ethical review should be completed as soon as the funding is secured.
-This exception can be made if it facilitates mobilizing research resources and avoids delays, provided that the proposal submitted for funding includes reference to the need for ethical review before proceeding with research implementation.
+This exception can be made if it facilitates mobilizing research resources and avoids delays, provided that the proposal submitted for funding includes reference to the need for ethical review before proceeding with research implementation. - The role of the review committees

 a) Every effort should be made to complete the review process within the specified timeframe proposed by the research ethics review body.
 Should this not be possible for any reason, the applicant(s) must be notified in writing of the reasons for the delay, and the expected date of review completion, ensuring that the review process does not hinder the research process.